For: Senior Marketing Executives, Content Strategy Professionals

 Enterprise organizations that have embraced content marketing to support inbound and social marketing tactics, automated demand management, sales and channel enablement (along with the social selling), face a serious dilemma that impacts the success of tactical initiatives, new customer acquisition and profitable revenue growth.

-Lack of effective enterprise content strategy practices has masked this problem.
+Lack of effective enterprise information and content strategy practices has masked this problem.
 It is also a key reason for poor performing content, and low tactical outcomes.

 Current responsibilities and budgets for content are spread across the organization.
 This constrains the optimum use and value of content, and limits the ability to scale content operations to meet modern, digital content requirements, especially buyer relevance.

 Fragmented execution by content dependent, customer facing functions results in weak performance at all levels.